studio-b12/elk/README.md

 # whoops

-An extensive error package with focus on ease of use.
+An extensive error package with focus on comprehensiveness, tracability and ease of use.

 ## Contribute